gerhynes/mongodb-notes/README.md

 In a relational database, if you wnated users to have blogposts associated with them, you might have a User model and a different Post model.

-With Mongo, since a post is always associated with one user, it would make nmore sense to have a list of posts inside the User model.
+With Mongo, since a post is always associated with one user, it would make sense to have a list of posts inside the User model.

 The User model would have a user schema (with a name, postCount and list of posts) and a post schema (with title, content, etc.).